Home Inspector Licensing Requirements in California

 Take and Pass the National Home Inspector Examination (NHIE)

+Again, while not mandatory in California, passing the NHIE ensures you have recognized certification, showcasing your competency.
+If you ever want to work for a firm or inspection organization, they will likely ask about this exam.
 The NHIE consists of 200 multiple-choice questions across three domains and has a time limit of four hours.
 Each attempt costs approximately $225.
-Taking a prep course is recommended to increase your chances of passing on the first attempt.
+A prep course is recommended to increase your chances of passing the first attempt.

 Note: Veterans can have exam costs reimbursed through the GI Bill by submitting a VBA-22-0803-ARE form and their receipt to the VA.